cloudofoz/godot-smashthemesh/README.md

   <img src="media/stm_cache.gif" width="300"/>
 </p>

-#### *Note*: This is a *BETA* version and is still under development.
-It should be tested thoroughly to assess its suitability for your needs.
+#### Note 1: This is a BETA version and still under development.
+Please test thoroughly to ensure it fits your needs.
+#### Note 2: As of Godot 4.4+, non-manifold meshes are no longer supported by the CSG system (e.g., open meshes, non-watertight surfaces, or disconnected faces).
+Make sure your meshes are fully manifold before using STM.

 ### Under the Hood